Breadcrumb

 Some people don't have any symptoms for some time.

-If your cancer has spread, you may have other symptoms, depending on where the cancer is.
+If your cancer has spread, you may have other symptoms.

 What Happens

-- Colon cancer often spreads first to nearby lymph nodes.
-From there it may spread to other parts of the body, usually to the liver.
-It may also spread to the lungs, bones, or other organs in the body.
+Colorectal cancer often spreads first to nearby lymph nodes.
+From there, it may spread to the liver, lungs, or other places in the body.

 Recurrent colorectal cancer occurs when the cancer begins to grow again months or years after treatment.